- Plugin Name: WPSSO Inherit Parent Metadata

 WordPress does not offer featured images for taxonomy terms (categories, tags, and custom taxonomies) — to assign a custom image to a term, select an image in the Document SSO metabox when editing a term.
 The WPSSO IPM add-on will cascade the custom image(s) to the children of that term, along with the children of those children, etc.

-The Inherit Parent Meta (aka WPSSO IPM) add-on makes no permanent changes — simply deactivate the plugin to disable the automatically inherited images. ;-)
+The Inherit Parent Metadata (aka WPSSO IPM) add-on makes no permanent changes — simply deactivate the plugin to disable the inherited image feature. ;-)

 There is no add-on settings page for this plugin — simply install and activate the plugin.